Prairie Gate Literary Festival

 Thursday, March 11

 The Prairie Gate Literary Festival offers a virtual conversation with three notable science fiction and fantasy authors.

 - Joshua Phillip Johnson is an English professor at the University of Minnesota, Morris and author of the environmental fantasy novel The Forever Sea, due out by DAW Publishing in January.
 It is part of an expected epic fantasy series.

 - Rebecca Kuang is an Chinese-American fantasy writer, and author of The Poppy War Trilogy, published by Harper Voyager.
 She is a 2020 Astounding Award winner as well as a Nebula, Locus and World Fantasy Award nominee.

 - Farah Naz Rishi is a Pakistani-American Muslim writer and author of the YA science fiction novel I Hope You Get This Message, published by Harper Collins.
 She is also a talented voice actor.

 7 p.m.-8 p.m.

-Three notable poets, including Nancy Naomi Carlson, Teri Ellen Cross Davis, and Athena Kildegaard from UMN Morris, share their work and discuss their inspiration from the theme of Writing Women's Lives.
+Two notable poets, Nancy Naomi Carlson and Teri Ellen Cross Davis, will share their work and discuss their inspiration from the theme of Writing Women's Lives.
 This event is part of the Prairie Gate Literary Festival's 2021 offerings.